 Thank you Finally, Dr. Feder shows a drawing of the Buddhist praying hands to thank us for our attention and for listening to this presentation.

 * The book is Dhamma and DIR: Buddhist Thought as a Framework for Using Developmental Approaches in Helping People with Challenges in Development and Learning by Kingkaew Pajareya, M.D. and English Edition by translated by Kingkaew Pajareya, M.D., Joshua Feder, M.D., and Mara Governman, MSW.
-If you have any questions please contact Dr. Feder and if you would like a copy of the book you can order yours here.
+If you have any questions or would like a copy of the book please contact Dr. Feder.